 - Evening with Genetics

 Evenings with Genetics is a seminar series about genetics and your family’s health.
 This series offers the most current information on care and research for many genetic conditions and is open to the public.
-Topics and events dates are available on their website.
+Topics and event dates are available on their website.

-- Bariatric Seminars
+- Weight Loss Surgery Seminars

 - CPR/AED Training Classes